 As described above, there are several avenues available for permanent residence applicants.
 The University of Delaware, in partnership with the immigration law firm of Goldblum & Hess, only provides legal counsel and assistance in the preparation and submission of employment-based petitions to eligible university employees who UD is sponsoring for a green card based on employment at the University of Delaware.

 Departments wishing to sponsor a university employee for employment-based LPR must contact and coordinate petitions via the University of Delaware’s Payroll, Records Management & HR-IT department.

 More information regarding the university’s sponsorship policy can be found at http://www.udel.edu/prm/residency.html

-Individuals interested in applying for an LPR category other than the ones processed by the University of Delaware must either hire an immigration attorney or file the applications on their own.
-The university cannot advise on these other LPR categories, but detailed information is available in the “LPR Overview” section below.
+Individuals interested in applying for an LPR category other than the ones processed by the University of Delaware must either hire an immigration attorney or file the petitions and applications on their own.
+The university cannot advise on these other LPR categories, but more information is available on the USCIS and Department of State websites referenced in the “LPR Categories” section above.

 All non-immigrant visa petitions and applications requiring University sponsorship or support are processed by OISS or by the law firm of Goldblum and Hess.
 Goldblum and Hess is the immigration law firm officially retained by the University’s Office of General Counsel and all University sponsored non-immigrant visas not processed by University staff must be processed by this law firm.
 All applications for permanent residency sponsored by the University will be processed and coordinated by UD’s HR department with the assistance of the law firm of Goldblum and Hess.
 This has been university policy since January 1, 2010: http://www.udel.edu/prm/residency.html.